Creating a Least-Privilege Monitoring User in Zalando Postgres Operator

 The pg_monitor role gives read-only access to:

 If these run out of order, things break.
-The operator might start before the Secret exists, or it might create the user with wrong permissions.
+The operator might start before the Secret exists, or the cluster might come up before the role definition is ready.

 This took longer than it should have because:

-1. I didn't realize the operator reads BOTH a Secret and a ConfigMap with the same name.
+- I didn't realize the operator reads both a Secret and a ConfigMap with the same name.
 The docs mention "infrastructure_roles_secret_name" but you also need the ConfigMap.
+That's easy to miss.

-2. The operator creates a second Secret with the same password.
-I kept looking for where this password was coming from until I compared the base64 values and realized they're identical.
+- The operator creates a second Secret with the same password.
+I kept wondering where this extra password was coming from until I compared the base64 values and saw they were identical.

-4. The password comes from Key Vault, not generated by the operator.
-You have to manually create it in Key Vault first.
+postgres-operatornamespace.
+I wasted time searching other namespaces, thinking the exporter credentials would be somewhere else. - The password comes from Key Vault, not generated by the operator.
+You have to create it in Key Vault first, manually.

 I could have just created a superuser for monitoring.
 Would have been way faster.
-But doing it this way meant:
+But doing it this way means:

-• If the monitoring credentials leak, attackers can't modify data
+- If monitoring credentials leak, attackers can't modify data

-• The password is managed in Key Vault, not hardcoded anywhere
+- The password is in Key Vault, not hardcoded anywhere

 Reference: Zalando Postgres Operator - User Management